The Napa Wine Project

 Reds

-The 2013 Ehlers Estate Cabernet Sauvignon is 100% varietal (somewhat rare to find in Napa Valley ) and spent 22 months in French oak of which 50% was new.
+The 2013 Ehlers Estate Cabernet Sauvignon is 100% varietal (somewhat rare to find in Napa Valley); this wine spent 22 months in French oak of which 50% was new.
 We reviewed our notes from an older vintage and noted some similarities in this most current vintage.
 The bouquet shows a pleasing mix of dust, cigar smoke and fruit (red cherry, black currant) all elegantly and aromatically intertwined.
 It is soft on the entry and very well balanced.
 Well integrated slightly astringent tannins linger for some time – mouth wateringly so.
 This is a delicious wine that delivers layers of flavor.

-A part of the property that former winemaker Morrisey called “the sweet spot” is located right next to Highway 29 – on bench-land (the vines just north as you pull turn of the highway heading towards the winery).
+A part of the property that former winemaker Morrisey called “the sweet spot” is located right next to Highway 29 planted on bench-land; the vines are just north as visitors pull of the highway heading towards the winery.
 These vines are planted in rocky and well drained soils that have been washed down from the slopes of the Mayacamas mountains.
-Kevin has always been attracted to vines growing on various bench-lands throughout the valley ranging from Yountville, Rutherford to Oakville – select blocks from this part of the vineyard are used in each vintage.
+Morrisey has always been attracted to vines growing on various bench-lands throughout the valley ranging from Yountville, Rutherford to Oakville – select blocks from this part of the vineyard are used in each vintage.

 And the colorful and creative wine labels starting in 2018 are the work of Madrid, Spain based graphic artist, Marta Botas.